dhms013/dhmsDots/README.md

 - No guarantees
 - No support
 - Ofcourse you can use this with other distro with Hyprland, but edit it by yourself or simply just copy-paste the dotfiles 🤣
+- $mainMod usually using windows key, but please read the note inside .config/hypr/keybindings.conf
+- Makefile still not perfect, gonna fix it someday when I have a time

-If something breaks, you fix it yourself.
+- If something breaks, you fix it yourself.

 ---